-- Scales on chest the same size as those on side
+- Scales on underside are nearly the same size as body scales

-Near shore, generally in the surf, also in shallow coastal waters with a muddy-sand bottom as well as high salinity bays and estuaries along the coast.
+Coastal waters.
+Common in surf zones along beaches.
+Also in shallow coastal waters with a muddy-sand bottom as well as high salinity bays and estuaries along the coast.

 Thought to prefer high wave action areas such as sand bars where the crashing waves dislodge and suspend small crabs and other small crustaceans.
 Feeds on fishes and invertebrates.